jimmyking9999999/CU-Custom-Structures/README.md

 - `structure {id}` (spawns a custom structure)
 - `locatestructure {id}` (locates a custom structure)
 - `togglemorestructures {true/false}` (enable/disable the mod, until you run this command again)
+- `reloadstructures` (reloads all .txt files and refreshes changes)